 Outside Activity/Conflict of Interest

 Outside activity is defined as private or public practice, private consulting, additional teaching or research, or other professional activity, compensated or uncompensated, which is not part of the faculty member’s assigned duties and for which the university has provided no compensation.

 A Conflict of Interest is defined as any conflict between the private interests of the faculty member and the public interests of the University, or the State of Florida, including conflicts of interest specified under Florida Statutes, or any activity that interferes with the full performance of the faculty member’s professional or institutional responsibilities or obligations.
 Conflicts of interest, including those arising from University or outside activities, are prohibited.

 Florida State University encourages University faculty and academic staff to undertake outside activities, subject to the conditions stated in this policy on outside activity, which will increase the employee’s professional reputation and service to the community.
 If an outside activity is undertaken, the faculty member or academic staff member must take reasonable precautions to ensure that the outside employer or other recipient of services understands that the faculty member is engaging in such outside activity as a private citizen and not as an employee, agent, or spokesperson of the University.
 A faculty member must not engage in any outside activity which the employee may reasonably conclude may create a conflict of interest or which may interfere with the full performance of the faculty member’s academic responsibilities in the classroom and in non-classroom administrative, research, and advising obligations.
-Before assuming or continuing any outside activity, an Outside Activity form (FSU Form FOA 802) must be completed and approved by the chair/supervisor and dean/director/vice president.
+Each fall and before beginning, all faculty members must provide any new information about any outside activity on the Faculty Outside Activity form, which must be approved by the chair/supervisor and dean/director/vice president.

 After all necessary approvals have been received, the original of this form must be submitted by the dean/director to the Office of Faculty Development and Advancement.